- Search The Registry

 *Harold Land was born on this date in 1928.
 He was a Black hard bop and post-bop jazz tenor saxophonist.

 In the early 1980s through to the early 1990s, he worked regularly with the Timeless All-Stars, a group sponsored by the Timeless jazz record label.
 Land also toured with his band during this time, including his son, Harold Land Jr., on piano.
-During these years, he played regularly at Hop Singh’s in Marina Del Rey in the L. A area and the Keystone Korner in San Francisco.
+During these years, he played regularly at Hop Singh’s in Marina Del Rey, Los Angeles, and the Keystone Korner in San Francisco.
 Land was a professor at the University of California, Los Angeles.
 He joined the UCLA Jazz Studies Program as a lecturer in 1996 to teach instrumental jazz combo.
 "Harold Land was one of the major contributors in the history of the jazz saxophone," said jazz guitarist Kenny Burrell, founder and director of the UCLA Jazz Studies Program.

-Land, who died on July 27, 2001, from a stroke, at the age of 72, developed his hard bop playing with his own inventive and whimsical solos.
+Land, who died on July 27, 2001, from a stroke at 72, developed his hard bop playing with his inventive and whimsical solos.
 His tone was strong and emotional yet hinted at a certain introspective fragility.
 Land had an inimitably dark tone within the hard-bop and modal jazz paradigms.
-Over time this would contrast more and more with the brighter tonalities of more Coltrane-influenced saxophonists, although Land started to implement Coltrane's musical innovations.
+Over time, this would increasingly contrast with the brighter tonalities of Coltrane-influenced saxophonists, although Land started to implement Coltrane's musical innovations.
 Land's "dire, brooding tenor saxophone sound began somewhere between rhythm and blues and Coleman Hawkins.
 After the early 1960s owed more and more to John Coltrane's harmonies, phrasing, and experiments with modalism."